kPhuong08/octaltask/README.md

 ![TypeScript](https://img.shields.io/badge/TailwindCSS-5.7.2-red)

-OctalTask is a website to help user manage their work conveniently and intuitily
+OctalTask is a website to help user manage their work conveniently and intuitively

 # Feature